westland-valhalla/retired-warrior/README.md

 [Jon Krakauer](https://www.audible.com/author/Jon-Krakauer/B000AQ8WPY) wrote a book about Alex entitled [Into the Wild](https://www.audible.com/pd/Into-the-Wild-Audiobook/B002V1NYEK), and there is also a [movie](https://www.youtube.com/watch?v=g7ArZ7VD-QQ).

 Carine McCandless, Christopher's sister, explains a lot more about his journey.

-On a wounded knee, is no way to be alive, wherever we come from, Authenticity is our candle in the dark.
+On a wounded knee, is no way to be free.
+Wherever we come from, Authenticity is our candle in the dark.

 [![Carine McCandless](http://img.youtube.com/vi/DJXM8HjyVSo/0.jpg)](http://www.youtube.com/watch?v=DJXM8HjyVSo)